 Selling across multiple channels affects the various environments that are important to your success.

 Below are the ways it affects the selling, shipping, and physical environments.

-- Allow aggregation of order data from each platform into a single view, where it can be managed and manipulated.
+- Allow aggregation of order data from any number of platforms into a single view, where it can be managed and manipulated

 Using a shipping solution for selling on single or multiple platforms

-- Single Platform: Even with a single store, a shipping solution will allow a direct integration with your store—and, more importantly, your orders.
-This direct integration will eliminate the copying and pasting of addresses and order details while enabling real-time updates of tracking information back to your store along with status updates related to each order’s status (e.g., “shipped” vs. “awaiting fulfillment”).
+- Single Store: Even with a single store, a shipping solution will allow a direct integration with your store—and, more importantly, your orders.
+This direct integration will eliminate the copying and pasting of addresses and order details while enabling updates of inventory and tracking information back to your store along with updates related to each order’s status (e.g., “shipped” vs. “awaiting fulfillment”).

 Shipping solutions enable managing shipments from multiple stores:

 Something that removes a lot of the complexity from selling across multiple channels is shipping software.
 This allows you to process all of your orders in one place and communicate the shipment status of your customer’s orders without manually sending a tracking number to every person.